Ex-officer threatened to put a bullet in 11-year-old’s head over doorbell prank, police say

 The boy was dropped off near an intersection before running home to tell his parents what had happened.
 He had redness around his neck that didn’t require medical attention, the police report said.

 The San Rafael Police Department said it had received calls and alerts about the incident.
 Police said a witness called to report seeing an older man yelling at a child, grabbing him aggressively.
-The witness told police the man and child then got into a dark-colored sedan and left the area.
+The witness told police that the man and child then got into a dark-colored sedan and left the area.
 Police said a parent of another child who was allegedly part of the prank told responding officers that an older man had chased down her child’s friend.
 Police said they also received a call from the 11-year-old boy’s parents.

 Taylor denied grabbing the youth by the neck or making a threat about the bullet.
 He was arrested and booked at Marin County Jail.